 These challenges have caused us to rethink the way that networking and security are delivered and has given rise to what Gartner calls, SASE.

-Secure access service edge (SASE) combines the components of SD-WAN, software-defined perimeter (SDP), and edge computing, with cloud-delivered security.
+Secure access service edge (SASE) combines the components of SD-WAN, zero trust remote user access with cloud-delivered security.
 The integration of these technologies allows for security solutions to be delivered from any location and managed from the cloud, with seamless integration between the required networking and security functions.

 Similar to the way that NGFWs sought to simplify the lives of admins and users by condensing many security features into a singular package, SASE is simplifying infrastructure by bringing networking and security into the same platform.